 SIS Group of Schools, Board Director

 Why You Need To Continue Distance Learning

-Faced with this prospect, we understand that some parents are now thinking about “hibernating” their children from school during the time that schooling and pedagogy delivery is being done digitally.
+Faced with this prospect, we understand that some parents are now thinking about continuing to “hibernate” their children from school.
 This is especially so for parents with young children going to nursery school and kindergarten.

-While it may seem like a practical idea and one that is harmless, data and research shows that hibernating children and keeping them away from school is not in your child’s best interest.
+While it may seem like a practical idea and one that is harmless, data and research shows that hibernating children, especially for long periods, and keeping them away from school is not in your child’s best interest.
 In fact it has vastly negative consequences…in the short term and in the long term.

 Missing school for a term or semester can mean a child can be considered “chronically absent”.
 Dr. Robert Belfanz, a research scientist at the Center for Social Organization of Schools at Johns Hopkins University says that,